Finding the Best Places to Retire Since 2006!

 Crime Rate: Below the national average

 Is Nevada Considered Tax Friendly for Retirement?
 Yes

 Notes: The elevation is 5,545 feet above sea level.
-Spring Creek has more than doubled in size during the last couple of decades.
+Spring Creek has grown by 25% during the last couple of decades.
 The median household income is well above the national median.
 Summers are windy.

 Recommended as a Retirement Spot?
 Yes

 The Sagebrush State entered the Union during the Civil War on October 31, 1864.
 It was the first state to ratify the 15th Amendment and give African American men the right to vote.
 Gambling may be Nevada's claim to fame.
 The state has approximately one slot machine for every 10 residents.
 Las Vegas has more hotel rooms than any other city on earth.